What's mitral valve prolapse?

 What should I do if a murmur is detected?

-Even for those who aren’t having symptoms, if a murmur is detected suggesting mitral valve prolapse, an echocardiogram (echo) is usually recommended.
+Even for those who aren’t having symptoms, if a murmur is detected suggesting mitral valve prolapse, an echocardiogram (echo) is recommended.
 The echo uses ultrasound to evaluate the characteristics of the valve cusps and how much blood may be leaking (regurgitation) from the valve when the heart contracts.
-Other tests may include magnetic resonance imaging (MRI), or an angiogram.
-The test results and extent of your symptoms will guide your health care provider in determining if further testing is needed.
+Another test may be cardiac magnetic resonance imaging (CMR), also known as cardiac MRI.
+The test results and extent of your symptoms will guide your health care team in determining if further testing is needed.

 Does mitral valve prolapse need to be treated?